dotnet/interactive/docs/kernels-overview.md

 # .NET Interactive Architectural Overview

 The kernel concept in .NET Interactive is a component that accepts commands and produces outputs.
 The commands are  typically blocks of arbitrary code, and the outputs are events that describe the results and effects of that code.
-The `IKernel` interface represents this core abstraction.
+The `Kernel` class represents this core abstraction.

 A kernel doesn't have to run in its own process.
 The default `dotnet-interactive` configuration runs several kernels in one process, enabling scenarios such as language-switching and .NET variable sharing.
 But one or more kernels can also run out-of-process, which will be transparent from the point of view of someone using it.